77ph/load-balancer/README.md

 This code may be applied to perform balancing of any streaming like HLS, MPEG-DASH, SLDP, Icecast etc.

-Requirement: standalone server (vps or bare metal), Ununtu >=12.x
+Requirement: standalone server (vps or bare metal), OS Ubuntu >=12.x

 The install.sh script for install LEMP stack (for Ubuntu 16.x).

 default - example config nginx /etc/nginx/sites-available/default

 "php" directory has set of PHP classes to perform load balancing based on current amount of bandwidth and connections at all available Nimble Streamer instances.

+Move "php" scripts to web root.
+For example to /var/www/html/

 The redirector.php script shows its proper usage.